laxmipolam/Dockerproject/README.md

 Deployed python service and Html directly into docker in app.py

 Created a DockerFile
-Created a dockerimage named laxmicc
+Created a dockerimage named cclaxmi
 Docker works without .sh file

 # How to Run DockerImage: